Overwatch-Framework/overwatch/docs/manual/SQLITE.md

 # SQLite Library

 This library provides a modular, extensible system to manage persistent data using SQLite in Garry's Mod.
-It allows schemas or plugins to dynamically register variables for any SQL table (like `users`, `characters`, etc.), and ensures the tables are created, loaded, and saved correctly with default values.
+It allows schemas or modules to dynamically register variables for any SQL table (like `users`, `characters`, etc.), and ensures the tables are created, loaded, and saved correctly with default values.

 ## 🌟 Features
 - Dynamic variable registration for different tables.